jtboyd0/Package-Routing-System/README.md

 The intent is to use this solution (program) for this specific location and to use the same program in many cities in each state where WGU has a presence.
 As such, you will need to include detailed comments, following the industry-standard Python style guide, to make your code easy to read and to justify the decisions you made while writing your program.

-Assumptions:
+The following are the assumptions made about the logistics of the system:

-Each truck can carry a maximum of 16 packages.
+1. Each truck can carry a maximum of 16 packages.
-Trucks travel at an average speed of 18 miles per hour.
+2. Trucks travel at an average speed of 18 miles per hour.
-Trucks have a “infinite amount of gas” with no need to stop.
+3. Trucks have a “infinite amount of gas” with no need to stop.
-Each driver stays with the same truck as long as that truck is in service.
+4. Each driver stays with the same truck as long as that truck is in service.
-Drivers leave the hub at 8:00 a.m., with the truck loaded, and can return to the hub for packages if needed.
+5. Drivers leave the hub at 8:00 a.m., with the truck loaded, and can return to the hub for packages if needed.
 The day ends when all 40 packages have been delivered.
-Delivery time is instantaneous, i.e., no time passes while at a delivery (that time is factored into the average speed of the trucks).
+6. Delivery time is instantaneous, i.e., no time passes while at a delivery (that time is factored into the average speed of the trucks).
-There is up to one special note for each package.
+7. There is up to one special note for each package.
-The wrong delivery address for package #9, Third District Juvenile Court, will be corrected at 10:20 a.m.
+8. The wrong delivery address for package #9, Third District Juvenile Court, will be corrected at 10:20 a.m.
 The correct address is 410 S State St., Salt Lake City, UT 84111.
-The package ID is unique; there are no collisions.
+9. The package ID is unique; there are no collisions.

+My solution utilizes a greedy a algorithm and heuristics such as priority packages in order to meet and exceed package deadline requirements and minimize distance traveled by trucks.
+The package objects are stored in a chaining hash table data structure to allow for a larger number of packages without hampering efficiency.